 A: Firstly reflect on how you are delivering feedback.
 Are you being negative?
-Could you approach it in a more positive manner that she may be more open to receive?
-Children, like adults will often react defensively if they feel they are being blamed or attacked.
+Could you approach it in a more positive manner that she may be more open to receiving?
+Children, like adults, will often react defensively if they feel they are being blamed or attacked.
 For example instead of saying “ You are so messy, look at your room, why can’t you put away your toys?!”
 You could try, “ Do you think if we got some bigger boxes it would be easier to keep your room tidy?”.

 Q: I want my children to have fun when we are together but I always seem to be saying “NO!” “ Watch out” or “Be careful!!”
 What can I do?

 A: Being aware of what you are saying will make a huge difference.
 Watch out or be careful, really have very little meaning, especially if you find yourself saying them regularly.
-Be specific, Say things like “ Go slowly when you are going down hill on your scooter so you don’t crash”.
+Be specific, say things like “ Go slowly when you are going downhill on your scooter so you don’t crash”.
 “Hold onto the handrail on the stairs”.
 Only bounce on the trampoline if there are no more than 3 others on it”.

 Explain to children exactly what the dangers are and have specific rules for safety.